charmedsatyr-401-advanced-javascript/seattle-javascript-401d29/curriculum/class-00/lab/LAB.md

 ### Get this code up and running Travis and Heroku!

-- Create a git repo (copy this folder into a new one)
+- Create a new git repository

+- Copy the contents of this `lab` foler into that repository, at the root level.

 - Create a branch rule disallowing merges to master unless Travis builds are green.

 - Connect Travis to your git account
-  - It should find this repo
+  - It should find this newly created repo

 - Connect your Heroku to your git repo
   - Set it to auto deploy from master (or any named branch)